 How to Make a Messy Bun

 Ready to rock a gorgeous messy bun but not sure where to begin?
-This step by step tutorial will help you untangle all of your confusion, and teach you how to create six different beautiful buns.
+This step-by-step tutorial will help you untangle all of your confusion and teach you how to create six different beautiful buns.

 How do I do a messy bun hairstyle?

 There are dozens of ways to do a messy bun, with just as many tutorials on YouTube.
 For a super simple, messy bun, scoop your hair into a ponytail, passing the hair through an elastic once.
 Then on subsequent passes, only pull the hair halfway through before starting the next loop.
 Alternatively, start with your hair in a pony.
-Then split it in half, twist each section separately, then together, before wrapping it around the ponytail, and secure with pins.
+Then split it in half, twist each section separately, then together, before wrapping it around the ponytail, and secure it with pins.
 You can gently pull small pieces looser to add volume.

 Are messy buns bad for your hair?